montana-ua/docker-zookeeper/README.md

 ### Create a container
 ####Quick start as a standalone server
-You can create an image for QA or development where a zookeeper database will store data as long as a container is running.
+You can create an image for QA or DEV purposes where a zookeeper database will store data as long as a container is running.
 ```
 docker run -d --network host --name <YOUR_CONTAINER_NAME> intropro/zookeeper:3.4.9
 ```